erikvanmechelen/diplomacybook/README.md

 ### Navigating These Diplomatic Waters

 Without a proper guide, the high seas of Diplomacy are indeed treacherous!

-Be forewarned.
-This guide is extensive--if not comprehensive--and as such I have built the following, shall we say, lighthouses, to chart your path through the enigmatic darkness.

 *Simply click on any section heading below to jump to that part of the guide.*